Get your local election candidates to support the call to divest

 Will you help us get candidates to sign the UK Divest pledge?

-“If elected, I will do all I can to ensure the council pension fund ends investment in fossil fuels and invests in a just transition to a zero carbon economy.”
+“If elected, I will do all I can to ensure the council pension fund ends investment in fossil fuels within the next five years and invests in a just transition to a zero carbon economy.”

 Find out who your local candidates are

 Enter your postcode into the Who Can I Vote For? website to see if there are elections taking place near you and get the contact details of any candidates running in your area.